-3.1 Relationships are Key
+1. Relationships are key

-Disaster responses are high-stress, high-stakes, highintensity situations.
+Disaster responses are high-stress, high-stakes, high-intensity situations.
 Decisions must be made quickly and can have life-or-death consequences.
 There is little time to make new personal or professional connections or to build trust with new partners.
-Developing regular interactions between scientists and engineers, Federal, Tribal, and State emergency responders, and local communities before disaster strikes is critical to building trust among these groups.
+Developing regular interactions between scientists and engineers, federal and state emergency responders, and local communities before disaster strikes is critical to building trust between these groups.
 With that trust comes access, fruitful collaboration, and responses improved by S&T input.
 This report challenges emergency managers to reach out to a scientist or engineer who has expertise in a field that might be helpful during a crisis event.
 Likewise, scientists and engineers are challenged to reach out to emergency managers who might find their research helpful.
-Together, we can ensure that emergency responses are supported by the bestavailable S&T to inform the protection of lives, property, and the environment.
-Although the differing groups may focus on different objectives, in the end, we all are working to improve disaster response, recovery, and future preparedness.
+Together, we can ensure that emergency responses are supported by the best available S&T to inform the protection of lives, property, and the environment.
+While the differing groups may focus on different objectives, in the end, we all are working to improve disaster response, recovery, and future preparedness.